bobbylight/SpellChecker/README.md

 This add-on is based on [Jazzy](http://jazzy.sourceforge.net), a Java spell checker.
 Indeed, 99% of the code is just Jazzy, with changes made for performance, bug fixes, and Java 8 syntax.

+This library is built with Java 8.
+Using a more recent version of Java will result in compile warnings, but the build should still complete.
+Cleaning up these warnings is not a priority as long as this library targets Java 8.

 ## Getting a dictionary file
 While the `SpellingParser` class can take any implementation of the `SpellDictionary` interface, typically English users will use one of the `SpellingParser.createEnglishSpellingParser()`